edwingeng/wuid/README.md

 # Overview
 - WUID is a unique number generator, not a UUID implementation.
 - WUID is **100** times faster than UUID and **4600** times faster than generating unique numbers with Redis.
 - WUID generates unique 64-bit integers in sequence.
-The high 24 bits are loaded from a data source.
+The high 24 bits are loaded from a data store.
 By now, Redis, MySQL, and MongoDB are supported.

 # Benchmarks
 ```